A Guide to the Complaints Process of the News Broadcasting & Digital Standards Authority

 Will complaints made be kept confidential?

 All complaints decided by the Authority may be made publicly available by the Authority, including the name of the complainant.
-However, in the event a complainant has valid concerns relating to privacy issues in making a complaint, the Authority may in its absolute discretion, consider requests from the complainant for anonymity / confidentiality.
+However, in the event a complainant has valid concerns relating to privacy, the Authority may in its absolute discretion, consider requests from the complainant for anonymity / confidentiality.

 All Communications of the Authority must be addressed to :